Which place is cheaper, Venice or Athens?

 Athens is a energetic, historic, and ancient city.
 As it's a big city, visitors will find plenty to do, too.
 It offers plenty of beauty for visitors.
 It's also popular because of the museums, nightlife, and food.

 Venice is a beautiful, romantic, and cultural city.
-Many visitors also come here because of it's amazing beauty.
+Many visitors also come because of it's amazing beauty.
 As it offers a special and quaint atmosphere, visitors come from all over to experience this destination.
 It's also popular because of the museums, food, and shopping.

 You'll find a number of museums and attractions in both Venice and Athens.

 With plenty of landmarks, attractions, and museums, Athens has many famous sights for visitors.
 As a historical capital of the world, this city has countless museums and archeological sites including the famous Acropolis, the National Archaeology Museum, and the Ancient Agora.

-With plenty of landmarks, attractions, and museums, Venice has many famous sights for visitors.
+Visitors will find world class museums and historical sights in Venice that are not to be missed.
 The many historic and famous landmarks in town include St. Mark's Basilica, St. Mark's Square, Doge's Palace, and the Rialto Bridge.

 Athens has long been recognized as a culinary destination with great restaurants.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-Venice is becoming an appealing option for foodies.
+Venice offers number of good local restaurants to choose from.
 For the best dining experience, you should try to avoid the touristy restaurants that serve the typical pizza and pasta.
 Instead, find a local eatery that specializes in the region's traditional flavors like fish and vegetables.